A knock-out competition in which runners are randomly drawn against each other in a head-to-head competition at Folkestone parkrun.

 The competition administrators will announce the opening of the entry window in January.
 The entry window closes once 64 runners have claimed places.

 The entry window for the 2020 competition has closed.

 B Cup entry

-B cup places will initially be offered to runners eliminated from first round of the A cup.
+B cup places will automatically be assigned to those knocked out in round 1 of the A cup.

 Runners will be randomly drawn against their round 1 opponents by the competition administrators.

 Prospective ties for the B cup will drawn at the same time.

 The 2020 draw was held on 15 January 2020.